dexie/Dexie.js/addons/dexie-export-import/README.md

 ```

 ## Defaults

+These are the default chunk sizes used when not specified in the options object.
+We allow quite large chunks, but still not that large (1MB RAM is not much even for a small device).

 ```ts
 const DEFAULT_KILOBYTES_PER_CHUNK = 1024; // When importing blob
 const DEFAULT_ROWS_PER_CHUNK = 2000; // When exporting db